aktugchelekche/School_Dictrict_Analysis-/README.md

 After calculating metrics for Thomas High School, we can observe following changes:

 * Average Math Score         : Decreased by 0.06%
-* Average Math Score         : Increased by 0.05%
+* Average Reading Score      : Increased by 0.05%
 * Passing Percent - Math     : Decreased by 27%
 * Passing Percent - Reading  : Decreased by 28%
 * Overall Passing Percent    : Decreased by 26%